HQ

 A family command center is the single place a household's logistics live — the shared calendar, the chores, the meal plan, the lists — so everyone can see the same plan instead of juggling a group chat, a fridge whiteboard, and whatever one parent happens to remember.

-It can be physical (a wall of whiteboards and paper) or digital (an app on the kitchen iPad and every phone).
-The digital version wins on one thing that matters most: it's always current and visible from anywhere, because it's the same calendar on every device.
+It can be physical (a wall of whiteboards and paper) or digital (an app on the kitchen iPad and every iPhone).
+The digital version wins on one thing that matters most: it's always current and in sync, because it's the same calendar on every screen.

 The anatomy